James Rodríguez: Style of play

-— Marca writer Justin Sherman regarding James' first season with Bayern.

-Although naturally left-footed, James has shown ambidexterity in his dribbling and style of play.
+Although naturally left-footed, Rodríguez has shown ambidexterity in his dribbling and style of play.
 His goal scoring abilities were a highlight of the 2014 FIFA World Cup, where he managed to claim the Golden Boot despite Colombia's elimination in the quarter finals following a 2–1 loss to Brazil.
 He is also an accurate free kick taker, and a goal threat from anywhere on the pitch.
-This has made James recognized for his unpredictability as noted by Marca writer Justin Sherman: "One of the differences that James has with other players is that, apart from being very good outside the area, he is also good inside.
+This has made Rodríguez recognized for his unpredictability, as noted by Marca writer Justin Sherman: "One of the differences that James has with other players is that, apart from being very good outside the area, he is also good inside.
 He has the qualities of a No. 9 and is capable of finishing with a shot from the head or with either foot with great effectiveness."

+Statistical data from 2015 to 2019 places Rodríguez as one of the best-performing attacking midfielders during the period.
+An academic study of applied economics published in the journal Omega analysed the historic performance of elite football players over a 70-year period, determining through analytical and statistical productivity models that Rodríguez ranked as the most efficient midfielder in the history of Real Madrid.
+On a per-minute basis at Bayern Munich, he ranked second in offensive productivity for the team in both of his seasons there, trailing only Robert Lewandowski.
+He also served as a primary progressive catalyst for the squad, according to performance data.

 Personal life

-In 2015, Forbes estimated that James' annual income was $29 million.

-James married volleyball player Daniela Ospina, sister of Colombian goalkeeper David Ospina, in 2011.
-They met while James was playing at Banfield.
+In 2015, Forbes estimated that Rodríguez' annual income was $29 million.
+Rodríguez married volleyball player Daniela Ospina, sister of Colombian goalkeeper David Ospina, in 2011.
+They met while Rodríguez was playing at Banfield.
 The two have a daughter, born in May 2013.
 On 27 July 2017, it was announced that the couple was in the process of divorcing.
-In October 2019, James had second child, a son, to a surrogate in Medellín.
+In October 2019, Rodríguez had a second child, a son, born to a surrogate in Medellín.
+Rodríguez is Catholic.
+He acquired Spanish citizenship in 2019.